High-Dimensional Private Empirical Risk Minimization by Greedy Coordinate Descent: Private Greedy CD

 \begin{sketchproof} (Detailed proof in \Cref{sec-app:proof-privacy}) Let $\epsilon' = \epsilon/\sqrt{16T\log(1/\delta)}$.
 At an iteration $t$, data is accessed twice.
 First, to compute the index $j_t$ of the coordinate to update.
 It is obtained as the index of the largest noisy entry of $f$'s gradient, with noise $\Lap(\lambda_j')$.
 By the report-noisy-argmax mechanism, $j_t$ is $\epsilon'$-DP.
 Second, to compute the gradient's $j_t$'s entry, which is released with noise $\Lap(\lambda_j)$.
 The Laplace mechanism ensures that this computation is also $\epsilon'$-DP. \Cref{algo:private-greedy-coordinate-descent} is thus the $2T$-fold composition of $\epsilon'$-DP mechanisms, and the result follows from DP's advanced composition theorem \citep{dwork2013Algorithmic}. \end{sketchproof}

 \begin{remark} The assumption $\epsilon\in(0,1]$ is only used to give a closed-form expression for the noise scales $\lambda, \lambda$'s.
-In practice, we tune them numerically so that we obtain the desired value of $\epsilon$ by the advanced composition theorem (see \cref{thm:greedy-cd-privacy:general-epsilon-value} in \Cref{sec-app:proof-privacy}). \end{remark}
+In practice, we tune them numerically to obtain the desired value of $\epsilon>0$ by the advanced composition theorem (see \cref{thm:greedy-cd-privacy:general-epsilon-value} in \Cref{sec-app:proof-privacy}), removing the assumption $\epsilon \le 1$. \end{remark}

 Computing the greedy update requires injecting Laplace noise that scales with the coordinate-wise Lipschitz constants $L_1,\dots,L_p$ of the loss.
 These constants are typically smaller than their global counterpart.
 This allows DP-GCD to inject less noise on smaller-scaled coordinates.